westonnelson/docs-1/packages/website/docs/enforcers/ERC20AllowanceEnforcer.md

 # How It Works

 1. deploy an ERC20Delegatable contract
-2. approve delegates to spend on your behalf through `ERC20AllowanceEnforcer.sol`
+2. deploy an ERC20AllowanceEnforcer, through which delegators can approve delegates to spend on their behalf

 ## Smart Contracts
 ```solidity